Note: This post was edited on July 22, 2019 to update the Mortgage Stress Test rules that changed with the Bank of Canada’s rate drop.

-It’s been just over six months since the Canadian government implemented their new mortgage qualification guidelines, otherwise known as the Stress Test.
-Under these new guidelines, which have themselves changed over the last six months, homebuyers must qualify for a mortgage at a rate of 5.34% or 2% higher than the negotiated rate (whichever is larger).
+It’s been a year and a half since the Canadian government implemented their new mortgage qualification guidelines, otherwise known as the new Mortgage Stress Test.
+Under these new guidelines homebuyers must qualify for a mortgage at a rate of 5.19% (down from 5.34% in July 2019) or 2% higher than the negotiated rate, whichever is larger.

-This stricter qualification process has made it increasingly difficult for first-time homebuyers to get into the real estate market — meaning they can afford far less than they could last year.
+This stricter qualification process has made it increasingly difficult for first-time homebuyers to get into the Canadian real estate market — meaning they can afford far less than they could two years ago.
 With their budgets suddenly dropping and their ability to afford a Toronto house gone, buyers are now turning to condos as the more affordable option.
 This, in turn, has inflated the demand for condos and sent Toronto condo prices soaring.

-Since the Stress Test was implemented in January 2018, the average condo price in the GTA has jumped 11.4% to $605,530 from $543,279.
+Since the new Mortgage Stress Test for Canada was implemented in January 2018, the average condo price in the City of Toronto has jumped 17% to $636,606 from $543,279.
 The government’s efforts to stabilize the housing market and reduce borrower debt has had some unfortunate consequences.
 In fact, contrary to their efforts, if you look at the data in Toronto’s condo market, these changes have had the opposite effect and have hindered the one house type that was within reach of many first-time buyers.

-If you’re a first-time buyer and are curious what you can afford under today’s lending policies, use our Mortgage Calculator to see if you could pass the stress test.
-Simply enter the purchase price of a home, select you amortization period, and enter the custom interest rate of 5.34% to see what your monthly payments could be under the stress test.
+If you’re a first-time buyer asking yourself how to avoid the mortgage stress test, the truth is you can’t.
+Instead, get curious and start finding out what you can afford under today’s lending policies, use our Mortgage Stress Test Calculator to see if you could pass the mortgage stress test.
+Simply enter the purchase price of a home, select you amortization period, and enter the custom interest rate of 5.19% to see what your monthly payments could be under the mortgage stress test.

 MORTGAGE RENEWALS POST-STRESS TEST

-If you’re up for renewal you may want to consider a variable-rate mortgage.
-The Bank of Canada has just issued their fourth rate hike since July 2017, now up to 1.5% from last summer’s 0.5% interest rate.
-This recent Global News article makes the claim that “variable-rate mortgages are once again looking pretty attractive, according to mortgage brokers.
+While the rate drop is the first good news after a series of rate hikes since July 2017, if you’re up for renewal you may want to consider a variable-rate mortgage.
+This Global News article from 2018 came out after the series of rate hikes we experienced prior to this slight drop and makes the claim that “variable-rate mortgages are once again looking pretty attractive, according to mortgage brokers.
 This may seem counterintuitive after a year of interest rate increases.
 But after Wednesday’s rate increase… the [Bank of Canada] likely won’t have that much further to go”.
+And, now we can confirm in 2019 that in fact they didn’t with this month’s rate-drop bringing the new stress rate to 5.19%.

 Another thing to be wary of is the new accounting rules, IFRS 9 (International Financial Reporting Standard).
 In a nutshell, the banks are now doing soft credit checks to look for early warning signs that their borrowers may struggle to maintain mortgage payments.